 Many of us like to limit the time toddlers and preschoolers spend on technology.
 So when we travel, go to restaurants, or spend time in waiting rooms, it’s nice to have some fun, hands-on activities to entertain young children … and ideally give them learning opportunities at the same time.
 Activity bags are a perfect way to take Montessori on the go.

 Easy-to Prepare Activity Bags

 I have a “grandma bag” I like to take on family gatherings.
 It’s actually a large camera bag that’s designed to be a purse as well.
-I always bring my DSLR camera on family outings.
+I like to bring my DSLR camera on family outings.
 (I am the family paparazzi, after all!)
-I like to bring a number of activity bags with me.
+I like to bring a number of activity bags with me as well.
 Here’s my granddaughter, Zoey, working with some at Sunday brunches.
 She always enjoys the activity bags!